 (b) in connection with the giving of legal advice to the client with respect to obligations, liabilities or rights under the data protection legislation.

-(3) An assessment notice does not have effect so
+(3) An assessment notice does not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.